RaymondBalise/raymondbalise/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a few R pacakages
+    - tidyREDCap - helper functions for REDCap
+    - ctn94data - harmonized data on responses to opioid use disorder treatment
+    - DOPE - a collection of synonyms for drugs
+- 🌱 I’m currently learning coding up the 2nd Edition of _An Introduction to Statistical Learning_
+- 👯 I’m looking to collaborate on DOPE and tidyREDCap
+- 📫 How to reach me: email me at U of Miami
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: My favorite place in the world is Armageddon, St. Croix

 <!--
 **RaymondBalise/raymondbalise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.